What is a Decode Table?

 - Example:

-- Purpose: These columns hold information about a record that typically doesn't change when new periodic data arrives.
+- Purpose: These columns hold information about a record that typically doesn't change when new data arrives.
+They describe static attributes of the entity.

 - Example: For a policy, this might include